Resources per sea area

 Source: Norwegian Offshore Directorate

 There are 23 producing fields in the Norwegian Sea.
-Two new fields started production, Bauge and Fenja, and two new discoveries were made in the Norwegian Sea in 2023.
+Two new discoveries were made in the Norwegian Sea in 2024.
 The largest discovery in the Norwegian Sea was proven in 2005, 6406/9-1 Linnorm.

 The average discovery size in the Norwegian Sea has increased over the past five years and is now about 4.5 MSm3 of recoverable o.e.
 The resource estimates for the Norwegian Sea also include the unchanged resource volumes in Lofoten-Vesterålen and in the area around Jan Mayen.
 These make up approximately 33 per cent of the total estimates.